 Of course, the Spitfire wasn't alone.
 There were also the Hurricanes, the tough workhorses of the skies.
 Each plane played a vital role in the Battle of Britain that raged over the British and French coastline between July and October 1940, and this critical point in World War Two is still remembered today with the BoB Memorial Flight, that most commonly sees the trio of the Lancaster, Hurricane and Spitfire fly regularly together.

-But this doesn't mean you can't get up close to these wonderful aeroplanes.
+But if this unique experience is out of your price range, you can still get close to these wonderful aeroplanes.
 With Spitfire flights and visits for all budgets, whether you go for the chance to tour the Heritage Hanger where the dedicated and quite frankly ridiculously talented team strips down and lovingly restores warbirds, or you go for the full monty experience with a personal Spitfire flying display (how cool is that!?), we are sure you'll be captivated and moved by the day you met the Spit.